webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div><div style="display:inline-block;max-width:280px;padding:12px">

-Finally, the [[svg/elements/feMerge|'''feMerge''']] effect combines the modified version of the graphic with the the original.
+Finally, the [[svg/elements/feMerge|'''feMerge''']] effect combines the modified version of the graphic with the original.
 The first [[svg/elements/feMergeNode|'''feMergeNode''']] accepts the composite result by default, and the second specifies the '''SourceGraphic''', which renders over it for the final effect: